Principal Chemical Engineer

 What keeps me excited about my career are the opportunities to learn new chemical processes in different industries and I love knowing that the things I am working on every day are out in the world making a difference in people’s lives.
 I also like the opportunity that my career has given me to affect change in the lives of others through volunteering and supporting our local community in various ways.

-Reflection on Time Spent at U-M
+Time Spent at U-M

 My time spent at U-M was largely successful due to the M-STEM summer program I was a part of before starting school.
 I was able to make many friends in the program which provided a great support network throughout my time at college.